MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-L04-inference-1cat_CI-simulation.md

 #### Use statistical analysis methods to draw inferences from the data {-}

-4. Write out the parameter of interest for this study in words.  *Hint: this is the same as in Activity 6A.*
+4. Write out the parameter of interest in words, in context of the study.  *Hint: this is the same as in the out of class activity.*

 \vspace{0.5in}